yannickl/QRCodeReader.swift/README.md

 $ [sudo] gem install cocoapods
 $ pod setup
 ```
-Go to the directory of your Xcode project, and Create and Edit your Podfile and add _QRCodeReade.swift_:
+Go to the directory of your Xcode project, and Create and Edit your Podfile and add _QRCodeReader.swift_:

 ``` bash
 $ cd /path/to/MyProject